SUIIAO/suiiao.github.io/index.md

 ## About Me

-I am currently a postdoctoral researcher in the [Department of Statistics](https://statistics.ucdavis.edu/) at the [University of California, Davis](https://www.ucdavis.edu/), working with Professor [Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/).
+I am currently a postdoctoral scholar in the [Department of Statistics](https://statistics.ucdavis.edu/) at the [University of California, Davis](https://www.ucdavis.edu/), working with Professor [Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/).
 Previously, I obtained my Ph.D. in Statistics from the [University of California, Davis](https://www.ucdavis.edu/) in March 2024, under the guidance of Professor [Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/).
 Before coming to UC Davis, I earned my B.S. in Statistics from the [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2019.

 ## Research Interests